 The cost of filing an SR-22 is often low.
 Having an SR-22 on your record does not look good.
 An SR-22 on your record will increase your auto insurance premium until the certificate is removed.

-So, if you’re caught driving without insurance, it’s essential to take action to get your license and insurance situation sorted out as soon as possible.
+If you’re caught driving without insurance, it’s essential to take action to get your license and insurance situation sorted out as soon as possible.
 You can even take a defensive driving course to get points off your license.